Necrom4/Personal-language-learning/README.md

 # Personal-language-learning
-Repo filled with simple exercices to help me learn new languages.
+Repo filled with simple exercices which I use to teach myself new languages.